Adelheid Popp: Early life

-Adelheid Popp, born Adelheid Dworschak, was born 11 February 1869, into a poor working-class family in Inzersdorf, Vienna, Austria (now part of Liesing).
-Out of 15 children, only five survived in the family, and Popp was the youngest of the five.
+Adelheid Dworschak, was born 11 February 1869, into a poor working-class family in Inzersdorf, Vienna, Austria (now part of Liesing).
+Out of 15 children, only five survived in the family, and Dworschak was the youngest of the fifteen.
+Her mother was a traditional Catholic.
 Her father, Adalbert, was a weaver and an abusive alcoholic.
-Popp grew up in a violent environment, and at six years old her father died, leaving the family more impoverished than before.
-She received three years of formal education, only to have to leave school at the age of 10 to help support her family.
+Dworschak grew up in a violent environment, and at six years old her father died of cancer, leaving the family poorer than before.
+She received three years of formal education but was often absent due to familial illnesses.
+Her mother, who was illiterate, could not write Dworschak letters of absence, leading to her imprisonment for several hours. only to have to leave school at the age of 10 to help support her family.
 She worked briefly as a domestic worker, as a seamstress' apprentice crocheting handkerchiefs, and finally as a factory worker.
+In many of these positions Dworschak was exploited or sexually harassed.